cssteinmeier/Christina_Portfolio/README.md

 ### EcoDataLab
 *June 2021-August 2021*

-● Pulled Census data from **SocialExplorer**

-● Conducted feature engineering to match the structure of the National Household Travel Survey data using **Pandas** and **Numpy**

-● Trained a **multiple linear regression model** to predict the average vehicle miles traveled for a given census tract

-● Used **stepwise regression** to determine statistically significant variables

-● Evaluated and tuned model using Adjusted R-squared value

-● **Results:** multiple linear regression model that predicts the average vehicle miles traveled of a resident in a given census tract with an Adjusted R-squared of 0.3096
+I worked with **EcoDataLab** to create a multiple linear regression model that predicts the average vehicle miles traveled of a resident in a given census tract.
+We did this by pulling Census data from **SocialExplorer** and conducting data preprocessing and feature engineering to match the structure of the National Household Survey Data using **Pandas** and **NumPy**.
+Once that data was processed, we trained our model, evaluated and tuned our model using **stepwise regression**.
+The resulting model has an **adjusted R-squared** value of 0.3096.

 *NOTE: Cannot publish code from this project due to project privacy.
 Please ask if you want more project details.*